toddwildey/sublime-text-plugin-pip/.github/PULL_REQUEST_TEMPLATE.md

 ---

-- [ ] You consent that the copyright of your pull request source code belongs to Authlib's author.
+- [ ] You consent that the copyright of your pull request source code belongs to sublime-text-plugin-pip's author.